NautilusTrader

 Hyperliquid

 Hyperliquid is a decentralized perpetual futures and spot exchange built on the Hyperliquid L1, a purpose-built blockchain optimized for trading.
 HyperCore provides a fully on-chain order book and matching engine.
-This integration supports live market data feeds and order execution on Hyperliquid.
+This integration supports live market data ingest and order execution on Hyperliquid.

 Overview